rainlanguage/docs.rainprotocol.xyz/docs/raindex/example-strats/2-recharging-grid-strategy.md

 ---
 sidebar_position: 5
 ---
-# Recharging Tranche Strategy
+# Recharging Grid Strategy

 ## Introduction
-The recharging tranche strategy offers a firm price for batches of tokens via a publicly visible and continual spread backed with real liquidity.
-Each individual batch of tokens is referred to as a "tranche".
+The Recharging Grid Strategy offers a firm price for batches of tokens via a publicly visible and continual spread backed with real liquidity.

+This strategy shares similarities with a traditional [grid strategy](https://www.investopedia.com/terms/g/grid-trading.asp), which involves placing a series of buy and sell orders at predefined intervals above and below a set price.

+> Example: in the traditional forex market, a trader decides to use a grid strategy for EUR/USD, with the current price at 1.2000.
+The trader sets up buy orders at 1.1950, 1.1900, and 1.1850, and sell orders at 1.2050, 1.2100, and 1.2150.
+Each order size is 1,000 units.
+As the market moves, these orders get filled, allowing the trader to profit from price movements.

+For the purposes of this document, the batch of tokens available at a specific price can also be referred to as a "tranche".
 Aggregated, these tranches form a stepped price curve:

 - A sell curve can be used to liquidate treasury or to help even out spikes in the market price by offering additional liquidity.
 - A buy curve can be used to "buy the dip" or become a buyer of last resort at decreasing prices.

 When the market price moves into or past a tranche, an arbitrage opportunity is created, causing tokens in the tranche to clear.
 Each time a batch of tokens fully clears, a new batch is made available in the next tranche.
 Tranches can partially or fully clear, and multiple tranches can clear in a single trade.

 <figure>